hyrmn/hyr.mn/src/posts/mapping-objects-in-csharp.md

 }
 ```

-I've added a static method that takes in a `User` and gives us back a super-shiny `UserSummary`.
+I've added a static method that takes in a `User` and gives us back a `UserSummary`.
 I like this because there is a clear home for the mapping logic; if I rename a property on my domain object then my IDE will update the mapping for me; and if I search for references on my UserSummary, I'm guided here.

 In action, the call to map looks like this